hobby-labs/samba-ad-container/README.md

 # How to run a secondary DC
 ## Prerequisite of secondary DC
 Secondary DC requires primary DC.
-Instructions here assumes that primary DC has been running with an IP `192.168.1.71`.
+Instructions here assumes that host name of the secondary DC is `bdc01` and it has an IP `192.168.1.72` and its primary DC has been running with an IP `192.168.1.71`.

 ## Run secondary DC
 You can run a secondary DC like below.